Our Approach to Grantmaking

 Centering Communities and Their Solutions

 We are on a collaborative journey to dismantle persistent health inequities.
 EHF is now moving to center its work and grantmaking on repairing the historical injustices impacting the health and well-being of people who live in the Inland Northwest.
-2024 is a year of transition: While we are wrapping up legacy initiatives, we are also engaging community in conversation that will inform our grants and investments going forward.
+Through the Building Connections Initiative, which will launch in Spring of 2025, we are focusing our resources on a cohort of 20 by-and-for, grassroots nonprofits in our region.

 Our Prioritized Communities Include